 VCS Graduate Program - Application Procedure

-Prospective applicants should contact the department head or a VCS faculty member before starting the application process.
+Prospective applicants should contact a VCS faculty member before starting the application process.
 An available and suitable research training position and financial support must be determined before applying.
 Applicants to the VCS graduate program must apply to the Graduate School at Purdue University.
 The application will be forwarded to the VCS Graduate and International Programs Coordinator for review and approval.

 Please have all original transcripts sent to:

 Department of Veterinary Clinical Sciences

 Following approval of the application by the VCS GPC, the applicant will be contacted by the VCS office in order to complete the application documents which include:

 - Letter of intent (one to two pages)

 - Official transcripts from each university that the applicant has attended

 - Three letters of recommendation evaluating the applicant's potential for graduate studies.

 Applicants to the combined Residency/M.S. program do not need to submit a second copy of application documents to the VCS department as long as they have submitted the same information as part of their application to the residency training program.
 However, it should be noted that an additional requirement for application to the graduate program is that applicants must include official transcripts from each university that the applicant has attended and not just the official transcript from the veterinary college or school.